 This type of ichthyosis generally shows signs at birth.
-The baby will have a collodion membrane.
+The baby's body will be covered by a collodion membrane.
 This is a shiny yellow film stretched across the skin which dries out and gradually sheds within the first week of life.
 The "collodion baby" is nursed in a humidified incubator until the skin settles down.
 The majority of collodion babies will develop congenital ichthyosiform erythroderma.
-However, a small number of these babies will have normal skin once the membrane is shed.
-Therefore, it is not possible to accurately predict the outcome in the early days.
+However, a small number of these babies will have normal skin once the membrane is shed which is termed self-improving collodion ichthyosis.